LONG LAKE AREA ASSOCIATION (HUBBARD COUNTY), INC. RESTATED BYLAWS

 Section 5.4 NOTICE OF SPECIAL MEETINGS.
 Notice of special meetings shall be given in such manner as to provide reasonable opportunity for Members to have notice and understanding of the subject, time and location of the meeting and a reasonable time to prepare for and attend such meeting.
 Ten (10) days notice mailed to the registered addresses of Members shall be presumed to be adequate or an electronically transmitted notice within ten (10) days of the special meeting, if authorized by the Member, may be given in lieu of mailed notice.

 Section 5.5 PLACE OF MEETINGS.
 The Board of Directors may designate any place suitable for the proposed meeting that is within or without the Association Area and within a reasonable distance as the place of meeting.
+The Board shall make every effort to hold the annual meeting in a physical location.
+When conditions prevent a physical meeting, then the Board shall be authorized to hold the Annual meeting by conference telephone or similar communications equipment.
+All persons participating in the meeting shall be able to hear each other and participation in a meeting pursuant to this provision shall constitute presence in person at the meeting.
+(5/16/20)

 Section 5.6 MEMBERS LIST.
 The Secretary shall maintain a list of the names of all Members who are entitled to and have the right to vote.
 The list must show the address and number of votes entitled to be cast.
 Any Member is entitled to have access to the list.